fbacher/service.kodi.tts/SETUP.md

 mp3 (smaller than wave) and 'slave mode' which improves performance, especially when used with a cache.

-The other significant choice, for engines that support it, is built-in player.
+Another choice, for engines that support it, is built-in player.
 A built-in player is part of the engine, so a separate player does not need to be installed.
 The biggest downside is that it is much slower than using a cache.

+Similar to using a built-in player is the SFX player.
+SFX uses Kodi to play the audio.
+The advantage being that SFX is always there.
+However, there are limitations:
+  * You can not change speed or volume (without changing Kodi volume)
+  * It only works with wave files, requiring a transcoder (slowing things down)
+  * Wave files are larger than mpg

 #### Caching